 In the early 1990’s, Gina began investigating electronic media and engaged in creative projects based in the digital environment of art and design, 3D, animation and digital video working with BF Productions, Doug Anderson and her brother, film composer, Brad Fiedel.

 She became addicted to her screen and that is at least partly why she is where she is today.

-Reader, writer, a perpetually naive member of a zen koan meditation Sangha, Coral Moon Zen, and a deeply committed sangha member of the larger community of Pacific Zen Institute, of which Coral Moon is a satellite small group.
+Reader, writer, a long-time member of a local zen koan meditation Sangha, Coral Moon Zen, and a deeply committed sangha member of the larger community of Pacific Zen Institute, of which Coral Moon is a satellite small group.
 She has been an avid yogini and always a painter; Gina also spends a lot of her time in the Santa Barbara front country on the trail or on the beach with Lulu and Tilly, resident Hungarian Vizslas.
 Dogs who can never, ever get enough and also happen to be total goofballs.
 It’s not unusual to find Gina dripped in melted chocolate, cocao powder or almond dust and coconut because she’s often in the kitchen inventing concoctions for her low-glycemic sweet tooth.
 Or cutting ribbons and fabric to sew an elaborate table runner just for the Thanksgiving feast.